dmbarbour/awelon/AboutAO.md

 A good AO programming environment should provide support for viewing 'live' spreadsheets, where cells in the spreadsheet may use any word from the dictionary - including other spreadsheets modeled in the same dictionary.
 Such spreadsheets can include information about tests, and basically provide some health information about the dictionary overall.

 *Aside:* Rendering for cells with simple types like `[1→x]` is obvious.
 However, Conal Elliott's work on [tangible values](http://conal.net/papers/Eros/) suggests that many functions may be usefully rendered.
-Developers can be given control by specifying a render context for a given view of the spreadsheet, such that each cell `b3$foo` renders as `[b3$foo] render`.
+Developers can be given control by specifying a rendering context for common views of the spreadsheet, such that each cell `b3$foo` renders as `[b3$foo] render`.

 ### Flat Namespace